 • Commercial, federal, or farm credit system lending institutions

-Priority consideration is given to projects that meet one of the following criteria:
+Priority consideration is given to projects that meet 1 of the following criteria:

 • Leverage significant non-federal financial and technical resources and coordinate with other local, state, tribal, or national efforts